CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

 <validation step="2200df38-ce0c-418c-98e4-cdb808b3c3e2" />

 ---

-### Task 2: Create a question answering project
+## Task 2: Create a question answering project

-To create a knowledge base for question answering in your Azure AI Language resource, you can use the Language Studio portal to create a question answering project.
-In this case, you'll create a knowledge base containing questions and answers about [Microsoft Learn](https://docs.microsoft.com/learn).
+In this task, you’ll create a Custom Question Answering project in Azure Language Studio.
+You’ll connect your previously provisioned Azure AI Language resource, define the project language, and set up a knowledge base containing questions and answers about Microsoft Learn.
+This project will serve as the foundation for querying and retrieving answers in subsequent steps.

 1. In a new browser tab, go to the Language Studio portal at [https://language.cognitive.azure.com/](https://language.cognitive.azure.com/).